 We partner with bada$$ companies that offer products that help our readers achieve their goals!
 If you purchase through our partner links, we get paid for the referral at no additional cost to you!
 Read our disclosure for more info.

 Finding the best WordPress plugins for blogs is a really important step on your path to success.
-There are literally thousands of WordPress plugins on the market and they can be a huge help when it comes to the customization and optimization of your blog.
+There are literally thousands of WordPress plugins on the market and they can be a huge help when it comes to the customization and optimization of your WordPress site.

-Before we dive into our list of favorite and recommended WordPress plugins, we want to issue a small warning.
+Before I dive into the list of best WordPress plugins for blogs, I want to issue a small warning.

 Having too many plugins or poorly designed plugins installed on your website can negatively impact your site speed.

-All of the WordPress plugins on the list below are absolutely essential, helpful, and pro-blogger verified as we’ve used almost all of them here at Create and Go at some point or another!
+That being said… All of the best WordPress plugins for blogs on the list below are absolutely essential, helpful, and pro-blogger verified as we’ve used almost all of them here at Create and Go at some point or another!